 It is also important to note the grid spacing used in this work and the final applicability of such a model on modern large, flexible rotors.
 The 10-m resolution limits the scale of the resolved turbulence and frequency of the computed coherence.
-For instance, resolving turbulent structures at 20-m separation can be relevant near the tip of the blade and, at the current grid

-440 spacing, 20-m separation results are not reliable.
+For 520 instance, resolving turbulent structures at 20-m separation can be relevant near the tip of the blade and, at the current grid spacing, 20-m separation results are not reliable.
 The general analysis applied to simulations with higher spatial resolution would allow much more detailed investigations of the coherence in all three components, informing both how we model and measure turbulence.
 This realization certainly drives the authors' decision making about LES resolution in our future work.
-A higher spatial resolution would also push the cutoff frequency higher than the 0.15 Hz shown here and provide insight into higher frequency, smaller-scale turbulence.
-The procedure is also suitable for modeling

-- 445 turbine-turbine interactions in a wind farm setting.
+A higher spatial resolution would also push the cutoff frequency higher than the 0.15 Hz shown here and provide insight into higher-frequency, smaller-scale turbulence.
+The procedure is also suitable for modeling turbine-turbine interactions in a wind farm setting.
 For example, considering a row of turbines, one could process the data following the coherence analysis presented here and come up with simple analytical models that could potentially include the wake of turbines within the farm.
-Ultimately, such models can be used within other simulation tools for loads and fatigue(for example, .
+Ultimately, such models can be used within other simulation tools for loads and fatigue.
 Some of these other simulation tools are lower in fidelity than an LES approach and runs much faster, allowing efficient and robust iterative design of wind turbines.
-Some of these tools include OpenFAST and FAST.Farm (Jonkman et al., - 450 2017)).-.
+Some of these tools include OpenFAST and FAST.Farm (Jonkman et al., 2017).
 Flow fields generated using stochastic tools with LES-informed coherence characteristics can be further used for wind farm analysis in, e.g., FAST.Farm, which would ultimately result in better estimates of loads and wind-turbine array efficiency.

 Another interesting application of the analysis routine outlined is its use in the assessment of whether or not the resolved turbulence has reached a "fully developed" stage.
-Consider the common situation in which a wind farm simulation that has

-455 inflow without grid-scale resolved turbulence: a LES is set up with inflow without grid-scale-resolved turbulence.
+Consider the common situation in which a wind farm LES is set up with inflow without grid-scale-resolved turbulence.
 For example, some researchers apply inflow to their LES that comes from a mesoscale weather model which does not explicitly resolver turbulence.
-Such an LES setup exhibits a fetch region in which both resolved and modeled quantities evolve would typically be observed turbulent quantities must undergo a transient to a fully-developed state.
+Such an LES setup exhibits a fetch region in which both resolved and modeled turbulent quantities must undergo a transient to a fully-developed state.
 The length of this spatial fetch region is often determined by visual inspection of the flow field and, more quantitatively, using power spectral density.
-The correlation analysis

-460 of streamwise and lateral flow presented here can be used as another metric to quantify when an equilibrium a fully-developed state has been reached and to help determine the fetch region extent.
+The correlation analysis of streamwise and lateral flow presented here can be used as another metric to quantify when a fullydeveloped state has been reached and to help determine the fetch region extent.

-6 Concluding Remarks
+5 Concluding Remarks

 This work highlights the utility of computing turbulence correlations and coherence using turbulence-resolving LES data.
-Coherence of the v and w components along all three directions do does not appear to be negligible, even though but the Kaimal exponential coherence model-one model-the basis for one of the models suggested by the IEC standards-ignores them.
-This work intends to highlight that the process of standards-is only defined for the u component.
-This missing information that is essential to creating coherent synthetic turbulence may be improved filled in by knowledge gained through LES.
+Coherence of the v and w components along all three directions does not appear to be negligible, but the Kaimal exponential coherence model-the model with Davenport's exponential coherence-the basis for one of the models suggested by the IEC standards-is only defined for the u component.
+This missing information that is essential to creating coherent synthetic

+545 IEC standards-is only defined for the u component.
+This missing information that is essential to creating coherent synthetic turbulence may be filled in by knowledge gained through LES.